-Assessment For Learning: The Key To Student Progress
+Assessment For Learning: Make Sure You Know How To Use It For Optimum Student Progress

-In this blog, we detail everything you need to know about assessment for learning for successful implementation and continued success in your classroom.
+In this article we detail everything you need to know about how to implement assessment for learning successfully in your classroom and in your school.

 What is assessment for learning?

 Assessment for learning is the use of assessment to improve learning.
-The purpose of assessment for learning (AFL) is to gather information about a learner’s current understanding and to close gaps between where they currently are and where they want to be.
+The purpose of assessment for learning (AfL) is to gather information about a learner’s current understanding and use this to close the gaps between where they currently are and where they want to be.

 Teachers do this by adjusting their teaching strategies, including:

-Assessment for learning also involves teachers empowering pupils to reflect on their own learning and to understand and take the necessary steps to reach their learning goals themselves.
+It’s a constant process of making judgements on where students are so you can help them with their next stage.
+Assessment for learning also involves teachers empowering pupils to reflect on their own learning, to understand their success criteria and take the necessary steps to reach their learning goals themselves.
 This supports the development of students’ metacognitive strategies and helps them to take a more active role in their learning.

 How is assessment for learning different from other forms of assessment?